noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-1.md

    the same properties.
 If you introduce just one error, that deviates from this norm, this pattern breaks down, and you'll start adding workarounds.
-Either by adding nullable properties on `Params`, a special view for the outlier error, or - worse - using inheritance and performing instance checks.
+Either by adding nullable properties on `Params`, a special view for the outlier error, or - worse - by using inheritance and performing instance checks.
 2. You tie the rendering of the error to its definition.
 This is subtle, but imagine having two technically different errors that looked the same to the end user.
 How would you differentiate them